slava-basko/container/README.md

 $logger->warning('Oops!');
 ```
-You need to use `Container::getByTag()` method to retrieve services by tags.
+Use the `Container::getByTag()` method to retrieve services by tags.
 This separate method exists because regular `get` should return a specific service or throw a `NotFoundException`
 exception.

-There should not be a service or an array of services, mixed types.
-Only one type should be returned.
+Clear and strict separation: `Container::get()` returns a service or throws `NotFoundException`,
+and the `Container::getByTag()` returns an array of services of throws `NotFoundException`.

 #### Alias
 This container has no separate feature like `alias` for two main reasons.